leafo/lua-openai/README.md

 local client = openai.new(os.getenv("OPENAI_API_KEY"))

 local status, response = client:chat({
-  {role = "system", content = "You are a Lua programmer"}
-  {role = "user", content = "Write a 'Hello world' program in Lua"}
+  {role = "system", content = "You are a Lua programmer"}, {role = "user", content = "Write a 'Hello world' program in Lua"}
 }, {
-  model = "gpt-3.5-turbo" -- this is the default model
+  model = "gpt-3.5-turbo", -- this is the default model
   temperature = 0.5
 })